ethz-pes/litz_wire_losses_fem_matlab/README.md

 * Compatibility with GNU Octave not tested but probably easy to achieve.

 Any numerical simulation software (e.g. COMSOL, ANSYS, OpenFOAM) can be used for generating the field patterns.
-For the included example, COMSOL 5.4 has been used.
+For the included example, COMSOL 5.4 or 5.5 has been used.

 ## References